Donnybrook, Ontario

 Donnybrook is an unincorporated rural community in North Huron, Huron County, Ontario, Canada.

 History

 Donnybrook was founded in the 1860s on the corner of what are now Huron County Road 22 and the Glen's Hill Road.

-At its peak, it had a hotel, tavern, general store, a blacksmith shop, a woodworking shop, an Orange Lodge and a church.
+At its peak, it had a hotel, tavern, general store, a blacksmith shop, a woodworking shop, an Orange Lodge, and a church.
 By the end of the 1890s, most of Donnybrook's businesses were closed.
-The church survived until 1999, but presently, all that remains in Donnybrook is the church's cemetery.
+The church survived until 1999, but currently, all that remains in Donnybrook is the church's cemetery.